Skip to content

 Branching and Workflow

-1. Create a Feature Branch:
+1. Create a Feature Branch from the latest main:

-git checkout -b feature/<feature-name>
+git checkout -b feature/<feature-name> upstream/main

 git push origin feature/<feature-name>